The Best Worm Composter & Worm Bin Buying Guide

 When it comes time to buy your worms, you have two options.

-You can either try to track down a local supplier for your worms, or you can source them from an online supplier.
+You can either try to track down a local supplier for your worms, or you can buy composting worms online.

 Whichever route you go down, you’ll probably order your red wigglers by the pound, which typically contains about 1000 worms!